JBbitcoin/JBbitcoin/README.md

 - 👋 Hi, I’m @JBbitcoin
 - 👀 I’m interested in ...new challenges and opportunities.
-- 🌱 I’m currently learning ... how to use github so may take me some tome to develop but ill
+- 🌱 I’m currently learning ... how to use github so may take me some tome to develop but ill manage this house
 - 💞️ I’m looking to collaborate on ... with pther teams or other projects
-- 📫 How to reach me ...by email jordanbrandon008@gmail.com or my gut profile JBbitcoin
+- 📫 How to reach me ...by email jordanbrandon008@gmail.com or my gut profile github.com/jbbitcoin
 - 😄 Pronouns: ...who/has him/her
 - ⚡ Fun fact: ... i play online casino's alot most times. and im a bit more expensive than the HUB 😆